Better Noise Music

-Better Noise Music is the rebranded and re-organized record label founded in 2006 by Allen Kovac, CEO of 10th Street Entertainment.
+Better Noise Music is an American record label founded in 2006 by Allen Kovac, CEO of 10th Street Entertainment.
 The label was previously known as Eleven Seven Label Group with Eleven Seven, Five Seven and Better Noise Records as imprints.
 They are an artist development label, developing new bands in the rock music genre.
 The label recently announced an expanded alliance with FUGA and was named 2019 Active Rock Label of the Year for the second consecutive year.
 In early 2020, Kovac launched sister company, Better Noise Films.

 The Eleven Seven Music label was the home of recording artists Papa Roach, and others.